 But I’m not going to talk about the icy part of this country, as I only saw just a tiny part of it, but about the nice, warm, and soothing hot springs in Iceland, and you’ll also get a cool map to help you plan your relaxing activities.
 But, as always, let’s first get to the basics.

 Don’t have time to read it right now?
-Pin it for later!
+Get the PDF version here for just 4$!

 About hot springs in Iceland

 In short, it’s usually called a hot spring any water that comes from the ground at a temperature that’s higher than the surrounding environment and/or the human body’s temperature.
 People visit these places for relaxation and potential health benefits they might carry.